realvnc-labs/tacoscript/README.md

         - unless: service backup-runner status
         - onlyif: date +%c|grep -q "^Thu"

-You can read interpret this file as following:
+You can interpret this script as following:

 The desired state of the script 'create-file' is a file at /tmp/data2001-01-01.txt.
-To achieve this the tacoscript binary should execute a task of type 'cmd.run', which means execution of command `echo 'data to backup' >> /tmp/data2001-01-01.txt` in the shell of the host system.
+To achieve it, the tacoscript binary should execute a task of type 'cmd.run'.
+This task type executes command `echo 'data to backup' >> /tmp/data2001-01-01.txt` in the shell of the host system.
-The second desired state of the script 'backup-data' is 2 files: archive of `/tmp/data2001-01-01.txt` under `/dumps/data2001-01-01.txt.tar.gz` and it's md5 sum file at `/dumps/data2001-01-01.txt.tar.gz.md5`.
+The second desired state of the script 'backup-data' is creation of 2 files: `/dumps/data2001-01-01.txt.tar.gz` and it's md5 sum file at `/dumps/data2001-01-01.txt.tar.gz.md5`.

-It should be achieved by executing a task of type 'cmd.run' which requires 2 shell operations to be executed:
+It should be achieved by executing a task of type 'cmd.run' which requires 2 shell commands:

 - `tar czf /dumps/data2001-01-01.txt.tar.gz /tmp/data2001-01-01.txt`
 - `md5sum /dumps/data2001-01-01.txt.tar.gz >> /dumps/data2001-01-01.txt.tar.gz.md5`

 The commands will be executed in the following context:
 - current working directory (cwd) will be `/tmp`
-- context with env variables will contain PASSWORD with value `bunny`
+- env variables list will contain PASSWORD with value `bunny`
 - as shell `bash` will be selected

 Both commands will be only executed after `create-file` script.
 So the tacoscript interpreter will make sure that the `create-file` script is executed before `backup-data` and only if it was successful.